-If you have a four-wheel-drive vehicle, you want to know how to use it properly.
-There are questions that arise, such as how fast can you drive in 4×4 High and what is the difference between this system compared with 4×4 Low?
+If you have a four-wheel-drive vehicle, you’ll want to know how to use it properly.
+There are questions that arise, such as how fast can you drive in 4×4 High, and what the difference is between this system compared with 4×4 Low.

-We examine the differences between these systems and discuss what happens if you travel too fast.
-We also discuss a few of the basics surrounding the 4×4 High systems.
+I examine the differences between these systems and discuss what happens if you travel too fast.
+I also discuss a few of the basics surrounding the 4×4 High systems.

 Difference Between 4×4 High vs. 4×4 Low